setl1n/CS102-Stress-CardGame/README.md

 Inspired by the QWER control scheme of real time strategy (RTS) games, and the classic WASD control scheme of most shooter games, we chose to offer players the best of both worlds.
 Use QWER (or UIOP for player two) to throw your cards from your HAND to one of the PILEs.
 Use AD (or JL) to switch between PILEs.

 **Most importantly, S (or K) is used to called Stress!**

 ![Stress Controls](./images/dialog.png)

-To combat button mashing, players are penalised for incorrect moves, with their controls going on cooldown for 1 seconds (on a invalid card throw), or 2 seconds (on an invalid stress call).
-You must be quick, but you must also be precise!
+To combat button mashing, players are penalised for incorrect moves, with their controls going on cooldown for:
+1 second (on a invalid card throw)
+2 seconds (on an invalid stress call)
+Be quick, but accurate!

 --